An employee logging into a VPN on their laptop, serving as an example of using a VPN for government work

 Using a VPN for Government Agencies

-Management Tips, News
+News

-If your agency has done any research on cybersecurity lately, especially as remote work has become prevalent, you have probably seen people discussing the various pros and cons of using a VPN for government agencies and contractors.
+If your agency has done any research on cybersecurity lately, especially as remote work has become more prevalent, you have probably seen people discussing the various pros and cons of using a VPN for government agencies and contractors.
 While a VPN has plenty of advantages, it can be difficult to understand exactly what a VPN can do and how it works to keep data safe.

 We’ve broken it down here–including why you might use a VPN for government work, relevant cybersecurity regulations to keep in mind, and what the future of VPNs and remote government work might look like–so you have all the information needed to decide if a VPN is right for you and get started.